PeterEriksson/picsome/README.md

 - [Summary of the challenge](https://github.com/boneswvb/scrimba-react-pic-some-app)

 ## What I learned
-- Rehearsing basic javascript such as array methods, manipulating state, fetching data from external api.
+- Rehearsing basic javascript such as array methods, manipulating state.
+- Fetching data from external api with Next.js.
 - Redux state management

 ## TODO

 - Nicer design for checkout page
 - Masonry breaks a bit for the last photos at the homepage.
-- Align the width for navigation and home.
+- For the state manegement: instead of creating a favoritesSlice, create an itemsSlice and manipulate the isFavorited prop there (since the data we fetch already has isFavorited property)

 ## Author